elm-Saad/Quiz-app/README.md

 - User-friendly interface for taking quizzes.
 - Questions are fetched from the Open Trivia Database API.
-- Randomly selects questions from computer Science.
+- Randomly selects questions from Computer Science.
 - Keeps track of the user's score.
 - Option to restart the quiz.